jlinoff/simple-client-server/README.md

 ## Introduction

-Not too long ago I was talking to a colleague about doing some network traffic analysis and they suggested setting up a rather complex client/server arrangement.
+Some time ago I was talking to a colleague about doing some network traffic analysis and they suggested setting up a rather complex client/server arrangement.
 I suggested an alternative setup using a simple client/server and wrote up this example to show how to